The national law firm, Stephensons, is celebrating its 40 years of legal services this month.

 “The people who work here are absolutely fantastic – they really make the most of themselves.
 We’ve seen some really good examples of career development over the years, particularly among those who have started their legal careers here.
 There are some real success stories with over 50% of our partners starting life as graduate clerks with the firm.”

 From brewing up, to boardroom

-Andrew Leakey, Head of Dispute Resolution and a partner, started at Stephensons when he was just 17 years old: “My first job was making brews for the accounts team – I wasn’t very good at it, to be honest!
+Andrew Leakey, started at Stephensons when he was just 17 years old: “My first job was making brews for the accounts team – I wasn’t very good at it, to be honest!
 But I made cups of tea and crunched data.
 That was my first job.

 “I later came back on a university vacation scheme as a student, then got a training contract and qualified as a solicitor.
 I’m now a partner.